ArnaudLoos/HomeAssistant-Presentation/README.md

     icon: mdi:desktop-classic
 ```

 You even have the option of triggering events based on the direction of travel with the [proximity](https://home-assistant.io/components/proximity/) component.
+You can have the thermostat raise the temperature as you approach home.

 ## [Add-ons](https://home-assistant.io/addons/)